Corners and simpliciality in oriented matroids and partial cubes: Mandel's OMs and Euclideanness

-\begin{thm} Let $G$ be a simple, Mandel OM of rank~$r$ and $E_e$ a $\Theta$-class of $G$.
-Then there is a vertex of degree $r\in G$ incident with $E_e$, i.e., $G$ is $\Theta$-Las Vergnas. \end{thm}
+\begin{thm} Let $G$ be a simple, Mandel OM of rank~$r$ and $e$ one of its elements ($E_e$ a $\Theta$-class of $G$).
+Then there is a simplicial tope (a vertex of degree $r$) in $G$, incident with $e$ (incident with $E_e$), i.e., $G$ is $\Theta$-Las Vergnas. \end{thm}

-\begin{proof} Let $G_1, G_2$ define an expansion of $G$ in general position such that $G_1$ is a Euclidean AOM and let $E_e\in\mathcal{E}$ be a $\Theta$-class of $G$.
-We prove the slightly stronger assertion that there exists a vertex $v$ of degree $r$ in $G_1 \setminus G_2$ incident with $E_e$.
+\begin{proof} By the definition of Mandel OM, there exists a single-element extension (an expansion) of $G$ in general position such that the two halfspaces in the obtained OM are Euclidean AOMs.
+Both halfspaces correspond to intersecting subsets of covectors of $G$, say $G_1$ and $G_2$.
+Speaking of OMs as graphs this means that $G$ is expanded along $G_1$ and $G_2$.
+Let $E_e\in\mathcal{E}$ be a $\Theta$-class of $G$.
+We prove the slightly stronger assertion (than asserted in the theorem) that there exists a simplicial tope $v$ (i.e. of degree $r$) in $G_1 \setminus G_2$ incident with $E_e$, for any chosen $G_1,G_2$, making $G$ Mandel.
 We will proceed by induction on the size of $G$ and distinguish two cases: